Scrap this! (A call for more attention to eco fashion)

 A single textile factory produces up to 60,000 pounds of waste per week.
 Textile garbage poses a threat to local groundwater supplies.
 Every time it rains, water drains through all the garbage and picks up chemical and hazardous materials.
 This includes dyes and bleaches used in production of fabrics.
 Did you know that textile waste is 70x worse on the preproduction side than on the post-production side.

 Fashion Designer Daniel Silverstein is committed to reducing waste in the production chain.
-He runs a company called 100% NY, which refers to his philosophy of using one hundred percent of the fabric.
+He runs a company called ZeroWasteDaniel, which attempts to create clothing with zero waste.
 He has created a unique draping technique that keeps fabric waste close to zero, and he uses the excess fabric from, e.g., armhole cutouts to add applique detailing to his clothes.

 Portland-based Looptworks has a different strategy.
 This company makes all its products using high-quality excess materials destined for the dump.
 They design clothes using only the materials they find.
 The designers search through textile mills and warehouses around the world to retrieve brand new fabric, leather scraps, thread, buttons and zippers.